-Airboat application systems – unique delivery system as developed for large shallow waterbodies
+Airboat application: Unique delivery system for large shallow water bodies

-Novel method of Phoslock slurry application to broad area, shallow waterbodies such as wetland areas in Florida where outboard driven workboats are impractical.
-Individual airboat payload capacity is quite low but this is compensated by rapid application and fast return to base for re-load.
+A novel method of Phoslock slurry application to a broad area for shallow water bodies such as the wetland areas in Florida, where outboard driven workboats are impractical.
+Individual airboat payload capacity is quite low but this is compensated for by rapid application and fast return for re-load.

-Dynamic Dosing – method of shore based continuous dosing of flowing streams and canals
+Dynamic dosing: Shore based continuous dosing of flowing streams and canals

 Dynamic (continuous) on-demand Phoslock dosing of flowing water to bind phosphate.
-Containerized turnkey systems available and engineered to local requirements.
+Containerised turnkey systems are available and engineered to local requirements.

-Direct injection – Phoslock slurry delivered directly to sediments via drop pipe system
+Direct injection: Delivered directly to sediments via drop pipe system

-A novel method of blending Phoslock and sand can be used as a weighting and capping treatment of some impaired sediment.
+A novel method that blends Phoslock and sand can be used as a weighting and capping treatment for some impaired sediment.

-Dry Phoslock application – granules are dispersed over surface of waterbody for deep lake treatments
+Dry Phoslock granules dispersed over surface for deep lake treatments

-Phoslock applied as dry granule to lake where its desirable for the Phoslock to sink to depth before dispersing.
-The system utilizes a modified agricultural fertilizer spreader.
-Some dust is generated due to attrition and coating of the granule to impart slow release properties is beneficial.
+Phoslock is applied as a dry granule to the lake where it is desirable for it to sink to depth before dispersing.
+The system utilises a modified agricultural fertiliser spreader.
+Some dust is generated due to attrition.
+Granule coating, to impart slow release properties, is beneficial.

 GPS Tracking and Mapping

-GPS tracking using dedicated systems can be overlaid to satellite images for project application recording.
+GPS tracking using dedicated systems can be overlaid to satellite images for project application records.